prideout/book-webgl/README.md

 # master

-- /recipes/CircleTest.js
-- /recipes/CircleTest.html

-- /recipes/StrobeLight.js
-- /recipes/StrobeLight.html

-- /recipes/FresnelBuddha.js
-- /recipes/FresnelBuddha.html

-- /recipes/PolygonTess.js
-- /recipes/PolygonTess.html
+- Cleanup in CircleTest

-- /recipes/ColorGraph.js
+- StrobeLight
-- /recipes/ColorGraph.html
+- FresnelBuddha

+# server

+- copy /recipes to the server branch using 'git checkout master recipes/foo.html' etc
+- write Python script the does a 'git checkout' for everything in /recipes
 - a build system that uses jslint and minification
   > maybe this would just slow me down...
   > perhaps I should wait to do this, and do it at the same time
     that I write some rst docs
     http://vimalkumar.in/sphinx-themes/solar/html/index.html

-# server

-- 1280 aspect ratio and retina friendliness
-- transfer Buddha to the master branch under /recipes
-- write Python script the does a 'git checkout' for particular files from master?

 # Notes